upstox/upstox-nodejs/README.md

 # Upstox API Nodejs client

-The official Javascript node client for communicating with the Upstox APIs

-Upstox Node Js Library provides an easy to use wrapper over the HTTP APIs.
+The official Javascript node client for communicating with the Upstox APIs Upstox Node Js Library provides an easy to use wrapper over the HTTPs APIs.
 The HTTP calls have been converted to methods and their JSON responses.
-Moreover we provide websocket connection APIS to get live updates from Upstox APIs.
+Moreover we provide websocket connection to get live updates from Upstox APIs.

 ## Installation

 This module is installed via npm:

 	 npm install --save Upstox

+## Documentation

 Getting started with API
 ------------------------

+### Authentication with Oauth

      To start using upstox services -
      ------------------------------